vari-bbc/Biscuit_Snakemake_Workflow/README.md

 ## Helpful snakemake commands for debugging a workflow

 This workflow currently depends on modules.
-If you do not have these modules, it will still run with a warning, but you need to have the executables for the dependencies in the path (all modules can be configered in config.yaml)
+If you do not have these modules, it can still run (with a warning) if the executables for the modules are in the path (all modules can be configered in config.yaml)

 snakemake -np # test run